Historic houses in Santa Ana, Manila: Cojuangco-Ocampo Ancestral House

 Built around the 1930s, the house used to be owned by Eduardo Cojuangco Sr. and his wife, Josephine Murphy.
 The property was eventually bought by the family of Pablo V. Ocampo, who served as councilor and representative of the old Fourth Legislative District of Manila and a grandson of Pablo de Leon Ocampo, who was a member of the Malolos Congress.
 It currently serves as residence of the representative of Manila's Sixth Legislative District Rosenda Ann Ocampo, the daughter of Pablo V. Ocampo.

 The house features a vast garden at the back of the structure which includes a gazebo facing the Pasig River.
 It is one of the few surviving Santa Ana structures found along the river.

 De la Merced - Panis Ancestral House

 The De la Merced - Panis House resembles the architectural style of Perez House because of its near proximity to Santa Ana Church and Plaza Hugo.
 It was built during the 1920s.
 The present owner of the house was a relative of Ernest Panis, one of the members of Santa Ana Heritage Tourism Association (SAHTA).

 Just like the Perez House, it served as an apartment-type house.
 It utilized its ground floor as a commercial space before, and its second floor as a residential space.
-As compared to Perez House, its original features remained intact such as iron works at the ventanilla, galvanized iron canopy roofing along each window, accentuated with concave designs, and carvings at the eaves, which also serves as openings for efficient cross-ventilation within the house.
+Compared to the Perez House, its original features remained intact, including its ventanillas' iron works, galvanized iron canopy roofing along each window accentuated with concave designs, and carvings at the eaves which also serves as openings for efficient cross-ventilation within the house.